Skip to content

 Examples:

-• IF a form field answer is “Yes”
+• IF a user selects “Urgent” in a form field

 Examples:

-• THEN assign the task to the manager
+• THEN assign the task to a specialist team

-Often, you need to check more than one thing before an action happens.
+Smart processes often need to evaluate multiple user inputs before modifying the flow.
 Tallyfy lets you combine conditions using AND or OR:

 AND means ALL conditions must be true for the action to happen.